 Agenda of the Plenipotentiary Conference

-At its first meeting, the PP-14 Steering Committee will establish a general calendar for the work of the conference.
-This general schedule will be reviewed periodically throughout the Conference to take account of progress made.
-On this basis, weekly schedules will be issued.
-The Plenary as well as each Committee will establish daily schedules for the work to be covered at each of their sessions (see
+At its first meeting, the PP-22 Steering Committee establishes a general calendar for the work of the conference.
+The general schedule, contained in the draft Time Management Plan, is reviewed periodically throughout the Conference and updated to take into account progress made.
+The Plenary, as well as each Committee, will establish daily agendas for the work to be covered at each of their sessions.

 Information on the programme, including the daily schedule and social events, will be published in due course.